nlydv/atom-io-imgfix/README.md

 # A very niche chrome extension
+Ever since I started using Atom, the images on the site have been broken.
 Browsing through Atom's online package & theme repositories to find a suitiable plugin got on my nerves.

-Ever since I started using Atom, the images on the site have been broken.

 ## Installation
-> Intended for browsers that work with Chromium-based extensions (e.g. Google Chrome, Brave Browser, perhaps that one invite-only hipster browser you use that's still in beta)
+> Intended for browsers that work with Chromium-based extensions (e.g. Google Chrome, Brave Browser, perhaps that one invite-only hipster browser you use that's still in beta) but *should* work with Firefox (if installed manually).

 Install via chrome's webstore at [this link](https://chrome.google.com/webstore/detail/atomio-%E2%80%94-image-fixer/dckhejcdhaojgaafhjmeengkkilgejma) or DIY: